athulaugustine/WordSmith/README.md

-# WordSmith
+# WordSmith AI Tool

-**WordSmith** is an AI-powered tool designed to complete and enrich linguistic datasets by providing definitions, parts of speech, etymologies, and usage examples for words.
+**WordSmith AI Tool** is an AI-powered tool designed to complete and enrich linguistic datasets by providing definitions, parts of speech, etymologies, and usage examples for words.
 With the power of large language models (LLMs) like **GPT** and **Ollama**, WordSmith ensures efficient and precise filling of missing data, making it an ideal tool for language researchers, lexicographers, and anyone working with linguistic data.

 ## Features